parsonsmatt/command-pattern/8-commands-to-free.md

 Note:

 For charging against stripe, it's basically the same thing.
 We call the charge method on the command's user, and then generate the next command in the sequence.
+We'll pass `nil` to that callback, sicne there's no meaningful value here.

 # Put it all together